danielaparker/jsoncons/doc/ref/json_type_traits.md

 Each derived class must have a `json_type_traits<Json,derived_class_name>` specialization.
 The type selection strategy is based on `json_type_traits<Json,derived_class_name>::is(const Json& j)`.
-In the case that `json_type_traits<Json,derived_class_name>` has been generated by one of the conveniences macros (1)-(26), the type selection strategy is based on the presence of properties in the derived classes.
+In the case that `json_type_traits<Json,derived_class_name>` has been generated by one of the conveniences macros (1)-(26), the type selection strategy is based on the presence of members in the derived classes.

 #### Parameters

 `class_name` - the name of a class or struct
-`num_mandatory_params` - the number of mandatory class data members or accessors
+`num_mandatory` - the number of mandatory class data members or accessors
 `enum_name` - the name of an enum type or enum class type
 `num_template_params` - for a class template, the number of template parameters
 `member_nameN` - the name of a class data member.
 Class data members are normally modifiable, but may be `const` or